M2Team/NanaZip/ReadMe.md

   - [ ] Add the UI stack based on XAML Islands which is used in NanaZip.
   - [ ] Modernize the UI with XAML Islands with the Windows 11 control style, Mica material, dark and light mode support.
-  - [ ] Full High DPI and Accessibility support in all UI components.
+  - [ ] Full Accessibility support in all UI components.
   - [ ] Migrate configurations from registry to json.
 (Suggested by AndromedaMelody.)
   - [ ] Try to modernize the core implementation.